apache/beam/learning/prompts/code-explanation/java/02_io_pubsub.md

          Pipeline p = Pipeline.create(options);
 ```

-The `PubsubIO.readStrings().fromTopic` method is used to read strings from the specified Pub/Sub topic.
-The `ParDo` transform is used to apply a `DoFn` to each element of the input PCollection.
+The code snippet uses the `PubsubIO.readStrings().fromTopic` method to read strings from the specified Pub/Sub topic.
+The `ParDo` transform then applies a `DoFn` to each element of the input `PCollection`.
 In this case, the `DoFn` simply outputs the input element.

 ```java
          p